renatomassaro/blog/content/post/0001_hello_world/index.en.md

 }
 ```

 Okay, clearly something, somewhere is padding columns in the InnoDB storage engine.
 However, when I grep the MySQL codebase for users of this function, I get the impression it's used only in some special cases (instead of always checking for alignment and padding if necessary, as the Postgres codebase does).
+For example, it seems it's used only for padding fixed-length CHAR columns (see usage at [row0ins.cc](https://github.com/mysql/mysql-server/blob/596f0d238489a9cf9f43ce1ff905984f58d227b6/storage/innobase/row/row0ins.cc#L587)).

-In any case, I urge the reader to try the snippet at the "[What it looks like in practice](#what-it-looks-like-in-practice)" section in MySQL and analyze your findings.
+In any case, I urge the reader to try the snippet at the "[What it looks like in practice](#what-it-looks-like-in-practice)" section in MySQL and analyze the results.
 Something tells me that misaligned tables will not be as big of an issue in MySQL as they are with Postgres.

-> NOTE: Since this is my very first post in this blog, I don't yet have a comment system set up, but feel free to reach out to me by email and I'll update the post with any interesting findings or comments.